 get started as a freelancer

-Opportunities to work on a freelance basis are wide-ranging, especially now that it’s so easy for people to share their skills with others online.
+Opportunities to work on a freelance basis are wide-ranging, especially now that it’s so easy for people to share their skills online.
 One of the main perks is that you can take on as many or as few freelance projects as you want to.

-From blogging and photography to graphic design and artwork, there’s always someone out there who needs help with something and is willing to pay someone for it!
+From blogging and photography to graphic design and artwork, there’s always someone out there who needs help with something and is willing to pay someone for it.

 If you’re not sure what sort of freelance work you’d like to take on, it’s best to first make a list of your skills and interests.
-You might already be skilled or experienced in things that have freelance potential, which should allow you to start bidding on freelance projects on websites such as Upwork or Freelancer.
+You might already be skilled or experienced in things that have freelance potential, which should allow you to start bidding on freelance projects on websites like Upwork or Freelancer.

 Usually, once you’ve got your first few clients, you can ask for references and recommendations, and you’ll start to gain new clients through word of mouth.